|Pilot Sea1c Katsuro Nagatomo (survived, POW, suicide August 5, 1944)

 Crashed February 28, 1942

-They tested their guns on the wreck of the SS Pruth, then strafed Australian PBY Catalinas moored at Napa Napa, sinking two: A24-3 and A24-6.
-Nagatoma's Zero was hit by fire from a 7.7mm lewis machine gun emplaced above Napa Napa, causing it to crash into Bootless Bay.
+They tested their guns on the wreck of the SS Pruth, then strafed Australian PBY Catalinas moored in Fairfax Harbor off Napa Napa sinking two: A24-3 and A24-6.
+Nagatoma's Zero was hit by fire from a 7.7mm Lewis machine gun emplaced above Napa Napa, damaging it.
+Flying eastward, Nagatomo was able to bail out before his Zero crashed into Bootless Bay.

 Prisoner Of War